 Subcontractors.
 BZR shall have the right to have recourse to the services of subcontractors to fulfill its obligations under the Agreement.
 Subcontractors of BZR shall assume and be bound by all of the terms and restrictions hereof relevant in the circumstances.
 Notwithstanding the foregoing, BZR and such Subcontractor shall be jointly and severally liable to Walkin for all of their obligations under the Agreement.

 Invitation to BZR meetings.
 BZR shall invite Walkin to all internal meetings concerning the Game.
-BZR shall notify Walkin of any such meeting at least 48 hours in advance In the event Walkin cannot attend a BZR meeting, BZR shall provide Walkin with a reasonably detailed written summary of the meeting details.
+BZR shall notify Walkin of any such meeting at least 48 hours in advance.
+In the event Walkin cannot attend a BZR meeting, BZR shall provide Walkin with a reasonably detailed written summary of the meeting details.

 No Competitors.
 Walkin understands and agrees that BZR may enter into similar agreements with third parties, other than for products that may be deemed competing with the Products.